Please note this program is tentative based on how many of the accepted presenters can still attend the event at the newly schedule time and date.

 Registration and Kickoff: 8:30 – 9:00 AM

-Note: Exhibits will be ongoing and concurrent with featured panels and speakers
+Note: Exhibits will be ongoing in University Hall and concurrent with featured panels and speakers

 Featured exhibits: